oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 - Set `configuration.opss.walletPasswordSecret` to reference a secret that defines a `walletPassword` key.
 This is used to encrypt the domain's OPSS wallet file.
 This is a required field for JRF domains.

 - Set `configuration.opss.walletFileSecret` to reference a secret that contains your domain's OPSS wallet file in its `walletFile` key.
 This assumes you have an OPSS wallet file from a previous start of the same domain.
 It enables a restarted or migrated domain to access its RCU database information.
-For more information, see [Reusing an RCU database between domain deployments]({{< relref "/userguide/managing-domains/model-in-image/reusing-rcu.md" >}}).
 This is an optional field for JRF domains, but must always be set if you want a restarted or migrated domain to access its RCU database information.

 - Set the `configuration.introspectorJobActiveDeadlineSeconds` introspection job timeout to at least 300 seconds.
 This is in an optional field but is needed because domain home creation takes a considerable amount of time the first time a JRF domain is created (due to initializing the domain's RCU database tables), and because Model in Image creates your domain home for you using the introspection job.